 One of the key elements for a relaxing retirement in any country is to be able to generate sufficient income to have a comfortable lifestyle once you have stopped working; that is, the money should keep on rolling in, no matter what.

-So there are two parts that I will cover:
+So there are two parts when considering retirement.

-To stay in Thailand long term you will require the appropriate visa and then the permission to stay has to be renewed annually.
+To stay in Thailand long term you will require the appropriate visa and then the permission to stay has to be renewed annually, and for that you will require some proof of income or cash in the bank.

 The requirements for the Thailand Retirement Visa are:

-A retirement visa will allow you to stay in Thailand for 12 months.
+A one-year retirement visa allows you to stay in Thailand for 12 months and thereafter you can apply for an extension of stay.

 During this period you are not allowed to be employed in Thailand and you are required to report to the Immigration Office every 90 days.